 The unaudited condensed consolidated interim financial statements of Panoro Minerals Ltd. ("the Company") are the responsibility of the Company's management.
-The unaudited condensed interim consolidated financial statements are prepared in accordance with International Financial Reporting Standards (IFRS) and reflect management's best estimates and judgments based on information currently available.
+The unaudited condensed consolidated interim financial statements are prepared in accordance with International Financial Reporting Standards and reflect management's best estimates and judgments based on information currently available.